d-e-h-i-o/the-c-programming-language/README.md

 # the-c-programming-language
 Exercises of The C Programming Language by Kernighan and Ritchie.
 Programs are written with help of the solutions book by Tondo/Gimpel.

+Note: ./a.out < text.txt for testing the program

 Contents:

 1:	 Hello World program, simple start of every programming language learning experience